 Maintaining Cardiovascular Health in Later Life

 Our heart and lungs carry us through life, second in importance only to our brains.
-These organs are superlative: the heart pumps nearly 10 litres of blood every single day, representing the hardest-working muscle in our bodies… our lungs fold 2,400 kilometres of airways and 80-100 square metres of surface area into a space less than a quarter of a metre square.
+These organs are superlative: the heart pumps nearly 10 litres of blood every single day, representing the hardest-working muscle in our bodies.
+Our lungs fold 2,400 kilometres of airways and 80-100 square metres of surface area into a space less than a quarter of a metre squared.
 In every waking and sleeping moment, we rely on our lungs and cardiovascular system for everything from the circulation of nutrients which provide our bodies with energy to the oxygen which powers our thoughts.

 Every time we take exercise, our heart and breathing rates increase as our cardiovascular system attempts to supply every worked muscle and supporting organ with sugars and oxygen.
 It’s obvious that this heightened activity would – as with any other muscle – lead to increased strength and a lower resting heart-rate overall, but the extent to which exercise can help is sometimes hard to believe.
 In 2015, several Royal Marines Commandos became the subject of much scientific interest when the heart and breathing rate monitors they wore during assessment started to ring some very strange alarm bells.
 The men’s heart-rate in particular was so slow, even during vigorous exercise, that the monitors decided it couldn’t possibly sustain them.
 These elite Commandos were so fit as to be literally off the charts.